Animal Registration and Legislation

 - a declared restricted dog.

 Different registration fees and conditions apply to declared regulated dogs.
 Owners of regulated dogs need to comply with additional conditions such as enclosure, desexing, collar and tag, and signage requirements.
-For more information, visit the Queensland Government’s website.
+For more information, visit the Regulated Dogs page of the Queensland Government’s website.

 The requirements for regulated dogs can be found in the Animal Management (Cats and Dogs) Act 2008 and the Animal Management (Cats and Dogs) Regulation 2019.